Sarah Luisa Bryan – Durham, North Carolina

 2006 – 2008 (Assistant Editor)

-As Director of the OTMG and Editor of its publication, I am responsible for planning each issue, supervising two part-time employees, and overseeing all editorial and financial functions for the quarterly Old-Time Herald, which has been a preeminent publication in the field of traditional Southern music for 30 years.
+As Director of the OTMG and Editor of its publication, I was responsible for planning each issue, directing employees, and overseeing all editorial and financial functions for the quarterly Old-Time Herald, which has been a preeminent publication in the field of traditional Southern music since 1987.

 - Freelance Folklife Researcher and Writer